Construction Materials: Types, Uses, & Applications Explained

 Pros:

-• Straight from the source: Nobody knows the product better than its creator, so you’ll almost certainly get invaluable insights into capabilities and application.
+- Straight from the source: Nobody knows the product better than its creator, so you’ll almost certainly get invaluable insights into capabilities and applications.
 There's a sense of assurance and authenticity in receiving training directly from those who developed the product.
 There’s also great value in having product data laid out in front of you.

-• Ahead of the curve: Courses are certain to include the latest product features and updates.
+- Ahead of the curve: Courses often include the latest product features and updates.
 You may also learn about upcoming tech advancements before others do.

 Some construction product distributors with in-house technical expertise offer similar training to what you’d get from the manufacturer.
 There are some key differences, though.